-Women as well as men are made in the full image and likeness of God (Genesis 1:27).
-Imaging Christ does not mean sharing his male anatomy; it means sharing his full humanity, sharing our status as adopted children by the Spirit, and seeking to be Christlike in our words and deeds.
-(For example, we don't require priests to be circumcised Jews, or Middle Eastern, both of which were also central characteristics of the historical Jesus.)
+Women as well as men-and people of all genders-are made in the full image and likeness of God (Genesis 1:27).
+Imaging Christ does not mean sharing his male anatomy; it means sharing his full humanity, being "clothed with Christ" through baptism (cf. Gal.
+3:27), and seeking to be Christlike in our words and deeds.
+It is not a matter of physical resemblance.
+For example, we do not require priests to be circumcised Jews or from the Levant, both of which were also central characteristics of the historical Jesus.

-St. Paul reminds us that the divisions we make among people are abolished through the grace of Christ: "There is no longer Jew nor Greek slave nor free, male nor female.
+St. Paul reminds us that the divisions we make among people are abolished through the grace of Christ: "There is no longer Jew nor Greek, slave nor free, male nor female.
 All are one in Christ Jesus."
 (Gal.
 3:28)